viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 ```
 $scripts_dir/vcf2freq.py sampleid.final.vcf out
 ```
 Where sampleid is HCC1143 or HCC1954 and out is the root name of the output .pdf file.

-####Task
+## Questions
 What are the median allele frequencies (approximately) in the different samples?
-Do the distributions of alternative allele frequencies fit with the proportions of tumor and normal DNA in the samples?
+Do the distributions of alternative allele frequencies in the different samples fit with the proportions of tumor and normal DNA in the samples?